pivotal-plech/docs-design/README.md

 - Product Version Search

 ##Problem Statement
 Pivotal Documentation was designed to provide education and guides to install and configure software for all Pivotal offerings.
 We have observed that customers are having a difficult time finding specific pieces of documentation and navigating to old versions of software releases.
-How might we improve the navigation and user orientation as so that we are providing customers and prospects with more context such as education around Pivotal, products, narrative, mission, agile, etc.
+How might we improve the navigation and user orientation as so that we are providing customers with a better experience?

 ##Goals
 - Improved UX for older versions of software